Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Methods

 \subsubsection{Preoperative Planning}

-Five lumbar spine CT scans (male and female) were segmented in 3D Slicer which included spine segments T12 and L1-L4.
-The initial CT scans of the lumbar spine (comprising T12 and L1-L4 segments) were imported and segmented to isolate the vertebrae of interest (L1-L3) for the laminectomy procedure.
+Five lumbar spine CT scans (male and female) were selected to reflect a representative range of anatomical variability relevant for laminectomy simulation.
+This sample size was chosen to capture inter-patient differences in vertebral morphology, such as lamina thickness, curvature, and foramen dimensions, which can impact surgical approach.
+The initial CT scans (comprising T12 and L1-L4 segments) were imported into 3D Slicer and segmented to isolate the vertebrae of interest (L1-L3) for the laminectomy procedure.
 Using the anatomical features of the spine, a simple upside-down ``U''-shaped resection path was designed as seen in Figure \ref{fig:laminectomy_u_example}, with adjustments made for the specific characteristics of each spine.

 The segmented vertebral regions were then subdivided into five distinct segments (A, B, C, D, and E) using a combination of the ``Scissors'' and ``Logical Operators'' tool in 3D Slicer, with each subdivision representing a portion of the vertebra to be removed during the procedure.
 Using the ``Scissors'' tool, portions of the segmented vertebrae were selected to match the desired anatomical regions corresponding to the laminectomy path.
 This allowed precise separation of sections A through E, ensuring each segment accurately represented the intended resected portion of the vertebra.
 The ``Logical Operators'' tool was then used to incorporate additional regions, refining the boundaries and ensuring proper alignment with the anatomical features observed in the CT scans.
 Each of the five segments was carefully delineated to ensure that the segmentation matched the predefined ``U''-shaped resection path.